Mandatory Palestine

 The growing Jewish population and land purchases fueled resentment among Palestinian Arabs, who saw their land and political future threatened.
 Between 1920 and 1936, violent clashes erupted between Arab and Jewish communities, with Britain often caught in the middle.
 Frustrated by British policies, Palestinian Arabs launched the Great Arab Revolt from 1936 to 1939, demanding an end to Jewish immigration, land sales to Zionist organizations, and the establishment of an independent Palestinian state.

 The revolt began with strikes and demonstrations, but soon escalated into armed conflict.
 British forces responded with harsh repression, including mass arrests, home demolitions, and military campaigns against Arab fighters.
 Thousands of Palestinians were killed or imprisoned, and the leadership of the Palestinian nationalist movement was severely weakened.
-The British, recognizing the unsustainable nature of their rule, issued the 1939 White Paper, which limited Jewish immigration and proposed an independent Palestine within ten years.
+The British, recognizing the unsustainable nature of their rule, issued the White Paper of 1939, which limited Jewish immigration and proposed an independent Palestine within ten years.
 However, the onset of World War II delayed these plans.

 Economic and Land Disputes